Therapy for Trauma in NYC

 D) All of the above

 But there are certain therapeutic approaches that tend to heal trauma faster and more effectively than traditional talk therapy.
-We take a multi-layered approach to access the trauma that is stored in your body, nervous system, and your subconscious—places that words alone can’t always reach.
+We take a multi-layered approach to access the trauma that's stored in your body, nervous system, and subconscious.
+These are the places that words alone can’t always reach.

 Trauma shapes the way you see yourself, relationships, and the world.
 This approach helps you uncover hidden patterns, rewrite old narratives, and process trauma at its roots.